codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 </html>
 ```

 This builds out a basic HTML page.
-We add links in the header to [xz/fonts](https://fonts.xz.style), a CDN to get open-source fonts and [New CSS](https://newcss.net), a classless CSS framework that makes HTML look better out the box without having to add specific class names like you would with a framework like Bootstrap or Tailwind.
+We add links in the header to [xz/fonts](https://fonts.xz.style), a CDN to get open-source fonts and [New CSS](https://newcss.net), a classless CSS framework that makes HTML look better out of the box without having to add specific class names like you would with a framework like Bootstrap or Tailwind.

 It then sets up a table structure that we'll use PHP to populate later.